Larry Wright (basketball)

 Larry Glenn Wright (born November 23, 1954) is an American former professional basketball player and coach.
 He played college basketball for the Grambling State Tigers and was the Southwestern Athletic Conference Men's Basketball Player of the Year in 1976.
 Wright played in the National Basketball Association (NBA) for the Washington Bullets and the Detroit Pistons.
 He also played for six seasons in Italy.
 After his playing retirement, Wright joined the Tigers as an assistant coach from 1990 to 1992 and returned as the head coach from 1999 to 2008.

 College career

 Wright was a highly recruited prospect while he played at Western High School in Washington, D.C.
 He chose to commit to the Grambling State Tigers in honor of his mentor Hershell West, who had played for the Tigers and coached Wright when he played at Richwood High School in Louisiana.
-From 1973–76, Wright was one of the most decorated Grambling players.
+From 1973 to 1976, Wright was one of the most decorated Grambling players.
 In 1974, he was named the Southwestern Athletic Conference Freshman of the year.
 He was also a two-time All-SWAC selection for the remainder of his career, and a two-time first team NCAA Small College All-America.
 He led the university to the 1976 SWAC Tournament Championship.
 After being named the SWAC Player-of-the-Year in 1975–76 as a junior, he decided to declare for the 1976 NBA draft.